 The teachers are committed to the Houses evolving into a true success story.
-The House Committee has planned an amazing first community day for our students.
-It involved team building, school spirit, one word activities to describe themselves and even a pep rally.
+The House Committee is planned an amazing first community day for our students.
+It involves team building, school spirit, one word activities to describe themselves and even a pep rally.
 Kids seem to be anxious about earning points for their houses so that they win the nine weeks prize.
-Everyone has been a good sport and participated well.
+RMS will be working with local businesses to try and secure support to help with this initiative and provide additional school resources.

 The teachers also had their own form of team building during staff development.
-Teachers were partnered in groups of four and asked to do a scavenger hunt within our school zone.
+Teachers were partnered in groups to create and design products that represented the RMS community.
 This helped to bond them even further so that the start of the school year was seamless and to understand the students/community we serve.